How much do life coaches make?

-But if you can’t pay the bills and have to close your life coaching business, you won’t be able to help anyone.
-To improve your clients’ lives (and yours), you need to build a more profitable business.
+But if you want to continue to improve your clients’ lives (and yours), you need to build a more profitable business.

 That’s why, in this article, we’re exploring the average life coaching income, how to set your rates, and how to earn more money as a life coach.

-You don’t need to be a starving coach.
-The industry is more than big enough to support you.
-According to IBIS World, life coaching is a $1B industry with a healthy 2.2% annual growth rate.
+There’s a high demand for life coaches, and the industry is more than big enough to support you.
+According to IBIS World, life coaching is a $1.5 billion industry with a healthy 2.5% annual growth rate.

-Clearly, there’s a demand for life coaches.
-The question we need to explore is how much money you can reasonably expect to make as a life coach.
+Clearly, there’s a demand for coaches, specifically life coaches.
+The question we need to explore is how much money you can reasonably expect to make as an individual life coach.

-The U.S. Bureau of Labor Statistics (BLS) doesn’t have a life coaching category.
+The U.S. Bureau of Labor Statistics (BLS) doesn’t have a category for life coaches.
 The closest category is educational, guidance, and career counselors and advisors.
-And according to them, the median salary is $58,120 a year, with a low of $35,620 and a high of $97,910.
+According to their data, the median salary as of 2022 is $60,140 a year but could range anywhere from $38,280 on the low end and $98,530 on the high end.
+Additionally, professionals in this industry who specialize in a category, earn an average salary of $82,250.

-Keep in mind, that this is the median life coach salary.
-If you can establish yourself and leverage online coaching, it’s possible to earn six figures or more.
+Keep in mind that these numbers represent the median life coach salary, but they aren’t set in stone.
+If you can establish yourself, build a brand, and leverage online coaching, it’s possible to earn six figures or more.

-Bottom line, your earning capacity rides on how much you charge — which is why we encourage you to avoid underpricing your coaching services.
-But there are several factors that can impact how much you charge:
+The bottom line is that your earning capacity rides on how much you charge — which is why we encourage you to avoid underpricing your coaching services.
+There are several factors that can impact how much you charge:

 Let’s look at each of these factors more closely.